 The musical dimension of the kindergarten includes not only giving youngsters a chance to come into contact with a wide range of musical instruments but also teaching them in a playful way to develop a feeling for rhythm, to learn the art of listening, and to develop motor skills through dance and creative movement.
 In short, the goal is to provide children with an opportunity to experience their awakening senses.
 The kindergarten incorporates aspects of the performing and fine arts into virtually all areas of early-childhood education.
 Music and art become an integral part of the children’s daily lives.
 The staff of professional caregivers has received special training in incorporating music into all areas of their work.
 The team receives support through regular visits from Daniel Barenboim and members of the Staatskapelle Berlin and the Staatsoper Chorus.

 Humans are musical beings, therefore their education cannot take place without music.
-Under the working title "Musical School", a separate design for a general education school is being developed, at which each student will receive a holistic musical education in addition to the normal curriculum, including individual lessons on a musical instrument, ensemble playing and the interdisciplinary study of music as a central component of social education.
+In the "Musical School" in Berlin-Pankow, a separate design for a general education school was realized, at which each student receives a holistic musical education in addition to the normal curriculum, including individual lessons on a musical instrument, ensemble playing and the interdisciplinary study of music as a central component of social education.
 Daily music-making adds rhythm to the school day, creates balance, is fun and motivates.
 Above all, however, all students at the Musical School are optimally supported in their intellectual, social and emotional development.
 They specifically practice key competencies such as active listening, non-verbal communication, interaction in complex contexts, empathy, impulse control and the recognition of overriding principles, and they experience cultural diversity as a richness and global musical life as a unifying element.
 With all the means at the disposal of the network of associated partners, the Barenboim-Said Academy, West-Eastern Divan Orchestra and Pierre Boulez Saal, the school community is connected to the cultural life of the city.
 Families and teachers are introduced to attending concerts and musicians regularly present their instruments and the music they are working on at school.

 The idea of the Musical School has existed as a pilot project since 2018 at the Berlin Cosmopolitan School, founded in 2004.
 As an internationally oriented school in which the musical education of over 820 students of 54 different nationalities is centrally anchored, the school has become an important partner for the Daniel Barenboim Stiftung.